Secret Garden Cotopaxi: amazing things to do

 STAYING AT THE SECRET GARDEN COTOPAXI

-Their private transportation will pick you up either in Quito or in Machachi (if you arrive from a different destination) at a specific time.
+Their private transportation will pick you up at a specific time either in Quito or Machachi (if you arrive from a different destination).

-The very lively manager will receive you with a “welcome to paradise” greeting, and as you look around you can’t help but agree.
+The vivacious manager will receive you with a “welcome to paradise” greeting, and as you look around, you can’t help but agree.

-The cute and cozy place is made of colorful buildings of different size and shapes scattered around a manicured garden with flowers of every size and tones.
+The cute and cozy place is made of colorful buildings of different sizes and shapes scattered around a manicured garden with flowers of every size and color.

-A wooden deck right outside the main area and a net will be your favorite place to relax while you are admiring the imposing white caped Cotopaxi in all its grandeur in the background.
+A wooden deck right outside the main area and a net will be your favorite place to relax while you admire the imposing white-capped Cotopaxi in all its grandeur in the background.

 That view and the bucolic setting would be my home for 3 days.

-I was disappointed at the beginning because I was hoping to stay there longer and work from there in that spectacular setitng, but it turned out to be the best choice ever as I would immerse myself in my books and in interesting conversations with my new pals.
-Of course all about travel-related chats).
+I was disappointed at the beginning because I was hoping to stay there longer and work from there in that spectacular setting, but it turned out to be the best choice ever as I would immerse myself in my books and in interesting conversations with my new pals.
+Of course, all about travel-related chats.

-The Secret Garden Cotopaxi is a hostel but in reality, it also offers private rooms for those who want to live a romantic experience with the partner.
+The Secret Garden Cotopaxi is a hostel, but it also offers private rooms for those who want to have a romantic experience with their partner.
 And it is romantic indeed.

-I chose a dorm room because the private accommodation was way exciting my budget, but differently from all the other dorms, here I was feeling really comfortable.
+I chose a dorm room because the private accommodation was way beyond my budget, but unlike all the other dorms, here I felt really comfortable.

-The room was spacious and we had a private bathroom, which was huge and clean and also very stylish.
+The room was spacious and we had a private bathroom, which was huge, clean, and also very stylish.

 I have to say the entire complex was.

-Meals were served in big tables where all the guest were sitting all together mingling and chatting away.
-The chimney was set up to warm up the cold evenings and people would hang out there before and after dinner either chatting or reading.
+Meals were served at big tables, and guests sat together, mingling and chatting away.
+The chimney was set up to warm up the cold evenings, and people would hang out there before and after dinner, either chatting or reading.
 I read almost two books.

 Not that I am antisocial, oh well, sometimes.
 There I made lots of great friends.
-But I also loved to have my solo moments and immerse myself in my readings.
+But I also loved having solo moments and immersing myself in my readings.

 The best foodie part was that you had access to delicious homemade banana bread and bananas all day long, besides water, tea, and coffee.